 - Elementary students who arrive at school between 7:10 a.m. and 7:40 a.m. are to go to the cafeteria until the bell rings.
-Middle school students who arrive between 7:10 a.m. and 7:40 a.m. are to wait in the courtyard area until the bell rings (the gym will be opened during inclement weather). - Students are not to proceed beyond the school security gates on their own. - Students are not to enter the classroom building before school or remain in the building after the close of the school day unless they are under the supervision of an adult.
+Middle school students who arrive between 7:10 a.m. and 7:40 a.m. are to wait in the gym area until the bell rings. - Students are not to proceed beyond the school security gates on their own. - Students are not to enter the classroom building before school or remain in the building after the close of the school day unless they are under the supervision of an adult.